-If you are thinking of going to Myanmar and would like some tips or suggestions, please don’t hesitate to contact Ollie and I; we would be only too happy to talk Myanmar and help you on your way to experiencing this unforgettable country.
+If you’re thinking of travelling to Myanmar and would like some tips or suggestions, please don’t hesitate to contact Ollie and I; we would be only too happy to talk Myanmar and help you on your way to experiencing this unforgettable country.

 In the meantime check out our post: Top 12 Travel Experiences in Myanmar!